Lmashni/Game-of-Life/README.md

 python game_of_life.py -i pento -d 128 -s 10000

 ```
 -i sets up the initial condition from a dictionary.
-You can for now choose from ('pento' , 'peri15' , 'floater' or 'acorn').
+You can for now chose from ('pento' , 'peri15' , 'floater' or 'acorn').

 -d sets the dimensions of the field.